flutter/website/src/docs/development/data-and-backend/state-mgmt/ephemeral-vs-app.md

 from outside the class, keep it between sessions, and so on.
 In that case, the `_index` variable is app state.

 There is no clear-cut, universal rule to distinguish whether a particular variable is ephemeral or app state.
 Sometimes, you'll have to refactor one into another.
-For example, you'll start with some clearly ephemeral state, but as your application grows in features, it will need to be moved to app state.
+For example, you'll start with some clearly ephemeral state, but as your application grows in features, it might need to be moved to app state.

 For that reason, take the following diagram with a large grain of salt: